nleach999/Checkmarx-ConfigEngineSSL/README.md

 Parameter: **-EngineServiceAccount**

 Defaults to "NT AUTHORITY\NETWORK SERVICE".
 If a custom domain service account is being used to execute the SAST services, provide the custom account in this parameter.

+# Installing on the Server
+The scripts in the root of this folder along with the **support** folder are required for execution.